 |School mission and unique qualities (as provided by the school):|

 FMU is named in honor of South Carolina's Revolutinary War hero, General Francis Marion, who was nicknamed the "Swamp Fox" for using the terrain to out-fox the British.

 Based upon a strong general education foundation, FMU offers a broad range of undergraduate majors in liberal arts, business, and education.
-At the graduate level, FMU offers degrees in business, education, and psychology.
+At the graduate level, FMU offers degrees in business, education, nursing, and psychology.

 At FMU, students receive a high-value education at an affordable cost.
 The FMU faculty provides personal attention in small class settings, focusing on quality instruction and experiential learning opportunities.
 A vibrant campus life offers intellectual, social, and cultural opportunities that positively engage students in the collegiate environment while preparing them to succeed in life.

 When applying to Francis Marion University, it's important to note the application deadline is August 15.
 Scores for either the ACT or SAT test are due August 15.
 The application fee at Francis Marion University is $32.
 It is less selective, with an acceptance rate of 58.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 The student-faculty ratio at Francis Marion University is 16:1, and the school has 36 percent of its classes with fewer than 20 students.
 The most popular majors at Francis Marion University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Biological and Biomedical Sciences; Social Sciences; and Education.
 The average freshman retention rate, an indicator of student satisfaction, is 67 percent.